Skip to Content

 2. How many people you’re traveling with

 You may be thinking, well we can just squish up and put my family of 6 in a 5-berth motorhome.
 But the catch is, berth also refers to the number of seat belts in the motorhome.
 Without them, it’s illegal to have another person in the motorhome while it’s moving!
-So if you’re traveling with 6 people you really need to get a 6 birth motorhome unless you have another form of transport such as a car.
+So if you’re traveling with 6 people you really need to get a 6 berth motorhome unless you have another form of transport such as a car.

 Of course, having a “6-berth” doesn’t mean it comfortably has enough space for 6 adults.
 Often a 6 birth will include a queen, double, and two single beds.
-It’s comfortable for a young family but 6 adults would struggle.
+It’s comfortable for a young family, but 6 adults would struggle.

 The questions you need to ask yourself are: How many single/double beds are there?
 Do you have people that need their own beds or can the kids get along sleeping next to each other?
 How large are the two-person beds?
 Are they doubles or queens?